DaemonLoki/100DaysOfSwift/README.md

 ## [Hangman](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Hangman) (Milestone - Day 41)

+_Hangman clone created with `UIKit`._

 * `Character` as elements of `String`
 * loading data in backgorund using `GCD`
 * creating a game in `UIKit`

 ## 10. [Names to Faces](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Names%20to%20Faces) (Days 42 - 44)

+_Load people's images and assign names to them that get saved._

 * using `UICollectionView` with `UICollectionViewCell`s
 * importing photos with `UIImagePickerController`
 * sublassing `NSObject`

 ## 11. [Pachinko](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Pachinko) (Days 45 - 47)

+_SpriteKit game challenging users to collect points and destroy objects._

 * intro to `SpriteKit`
 * learning about elements like `SKSpriteNode`, `SKLabelNode`, `SKPhysicsBody` and `SKEmitterNode`